janjonck/dbt-ae-certification-notes/CP1-BuildAFoundation/SyntaxOverview.md

 # Syntax overview

+For a dbt command cheat sheet please go here: [dbt command cheat sheet](/../main/dbt_cheat_sheet.pdf)

+In the below text you will find explanaitons of some of these commands.
+All content was taken from [dbt docs (syntax)](https://docs.getdbt.com/reference/node-selection/syntax)

+## Node selection

 dbt's node selection syntax makes it possible to run only specific resources in a given invocation of dbt.
 This selection syntax is used for the following subcommands:

 |    Syntax   |       Argument(s)       |